 The registration deadline is June 1st, 2019.
 Priority registration will be given to parishioners until May 1st, 2019, after which date registration will be open to non-parishioners.

 Please note that the registration form contains a volunteer application for teen volunteers.
 If you have teen volunteers to register, please make sure they are with you to complete their application before you begin the registration.
+You may wish to have them read these questions ahead of time.

 For parents of children with food allergies: If your children or teen volunteers have food allergies, we would like you to send a safe snack for them.
 With the high number of different kinds of food allergies, it is definitely safest for you to prepare their snack!
 If your child has food allergies, there will be a table set aside for them to store their clearly labeled snack during the day.
 They can drop it off there in the morning and then pick it up when their group has snack.